-7.3.1.3.
+7.3.1.4.
 Conduct the penetration testing

-The evaluator shall conduct the penetration testing based on the test plan updated in the previous step.
+The evaluator shall conduct the penetration testing based on the test plan.

-The evaluator shall select those artefacts that may succeed the attack at higher probability as described in Section 7.3.1.2, "Produce test plan" for the penetration testing.
+The evaluator shall select those artefacts that may succeed the attack at higher probability as described in Section 7.3.1.3, "Produce test plan" for the penetration testing.